adamrt27/ANS_py/README.md

 # rescales a list of numbers to sum to a power of 2 that is less than or equal to max sum
 Utils.rescale_list_to_power_of_2(input_list, max_sum)

+# generates a random string of length n using symbols from s with frequencies from freq
+Utils.generate_random_string(s, freq)
 ```

 # About